+**As of July 3, 2019, the Neuberger will be closed for renovations for the remainder of the summer.
 In addition to its beautiful exhibitions, the Neuberger hosts the monthly Open Studio for Kids series.
 Geared toward ages 5-10, the workshops give kids the chance to make art based on artists and exhibitions that are on view in the museum.
 There is a $15 fee for non-members, and registration is required.

 Westchester Children's Museum – Yonkers

 $7.50 for adults and children; FREE for babies under 1

 In addition to kid-focused exhibits and activities like Toddler Beach, Makerspace, and plenty of building and design challenges, Westchester Children's Museum offers many programs geared toward various age groups, including Rhyme and Read (3-5), Museum Minis (18-24 months), Young Discoverers (2-5), and Exploring Play (2-4).
 On the first Saturday of the month, all ages are welcome to drop in for an arts workshop led by fine arts and crafts specialists.

 Dia:Beacon – Beacon